Containers

 - Pause / Unpause — freeze the container without killing it

-- Remove — stops then removes (volumes kept unless
+- Remove — stops then removes (volumes are preserved)

 All actions are RBAC-gated and written to the audit log.